Cable Median Barriers

 • Maintenance demands for cable barriers are more frequent than for other barrier types.

-• Because cable barriers produce larger vehicle deflections than other barrier types, increased clear area is needed.
+• Because cable barriers deflect more than other barrier types, increased working width is needed to accommodate barrier movement during a crash.

-• Some states are experimenting with cable barriers in narrow medians.
+• Some states are experimenting with cable barriers in narrow medians and on roadsides.

-• Cable barriers are more adaptable to slopes typically found in medians.
+• Cable barriers are more adaptable to sloped terrain, with approved configurations for slopes as steep as 4H:1V, commonly found in medians and along roadsides.

 • Installing and upgrading roadside barrier systems is a KYTC SHSP Engineering Strategy.